AWS Identity and Access Management (IAM) Role Authentication

 Process Overview

-If the Edge Delta rehydration component is self-hosted or if you use a self-hosted back end you should not use assumed role authenticaiton.
+If the Edge Delta rehydration component is self-hosted or if you use a self-hosted back end you should not use assumed role authentication.
 Rather define your own users with appropriate roles and permissions or, if provide permission to the EC2 instance role.

 Configure AWS Authentication